 Soviet men have treasured this herb as a tonic and for its ability to stimulate hormone production.
 Based on this effect, it became a popular supplement for body-builders and athletes.
 This use for Tribulus terrestris continues today and recent studies have validated its traditional, identifying the active compounds that provide positive benefits for men’s health.

 Traditional Use for Male Health

-The success of Tribulus terrestris in addressing male problems attracted the attention of Western medicine decades ago.
+The success of Tribulus terrestris in addressing male concerns attracted the attention of Western medicine decades ago.
 In traditional medicine, Tribulus has promoted male fertility, sexual response, urinary tract function, and libido.
 Some sources have even called it an aphrodisiac.
 In Ayurvedic medicine however, Tribulus is regarded as an herb that benefits the entire body.
-Modern research appears to support many of these holistic effects.
+The modern research appears to support many of these holistic effects.

 How Tribulus terrestris Works…